-Patience is paramount when helping a loved one make the move to a long term care facility.
-This move is likely to take a considerable emotional, mental, and physical toll on your elderly relative.
-Trying to rush the process before they are ready will only end in frustration and resentment.
+Patience is paramount when helping a loved one move to a long-term care facility.
+This move will likely take a considerable emotional, mental, and physical toll on your elderly relative.
+Refusing the process before they are ready will only end in frustration and resentment.

-Moving to a new residence with a lot less storage space is going to mean getting rid of a lot of personal items and property.
+Moving to a new residence with a lot less storage space will mean getting rid of a lot of personal items and property.
 Going through everything to decide what is to be kept and what is to be purged is going to take time.
 Try to be as patient and compassionate as possible to ease the hardship.

-It is not easy to move away from friends and family, and leaving the house that provided years of comfort behind.
+It is not easy to move away from friends and family and leave the house that provided years of comfort behind.
 A home is more than just an inanimate object due to the good times and memories created there.

-A goodbye celebration is usually an effective solution, maybe a special dinner with friends and family to say farewell.
+A goodbye celebration is usually a nice solution, maybe a special dinner with friends and family to say farewell.

 Downsizing is pretty much inevitable when moving to a residential care unit.
-Some memorable items can be stored with family and friends, but a lot of furniture and other items in the house will have to go.
-This again requires time and patience.
+Some memorable items can be stored with family and friends, but many pieces of furniture and other items in the house must go.
+This, again, requires time and patience.
 Getting familiar with the layout and measurement of the new space will provide a clearer picture of what can be moved and what can’t.

 New Residence Décor

 One of the best ways to help your loved one adjust to their new surrounding is to decorate it with the familiar comforts of home.
-Putting up pictures of loved ones, and bringing along a favorite old chair, books, music, and other intimate items can make a big difference for comfortably settling in.
+Putting up pictures of loved ones and bringing along a favourite old chair, books, music, and other intimate items can make a big difference in comfortably settling in.

 Talk to the Staff

-One reason a lot of seniors are so reluctant to move to a long term care facility is the fear that they will be forgotten.
-Ask staff members what you can do to assist with ongoing care, and make sure to visit as often as possible.
-You can also take your loved out for excursions now and then for a little excitement.
+One reason many seniors are so reluctant to move to a long-term care facility is the fear that they will be forgotten.
+Ask staff members what you can do to assist with ongoing care, and visit as often as possible.
+You can also take your loved ones out for excursions now and then for a bit of excitement.